-Cynthia DeFelice is the award-winning author of sixteen novels and twelve picture books for young readers.
+Cynthia DeFelice is the award-winning author of over thirty books for young readers.

 “I enjoy the thrill of creating a character out of thin air, and of feeling that character come to life beneath my fingers on the computer keyboard.
 I like working at two o’clock in the morning if I want to, and wearing pajamas or comfy clothes to work.